 - Secondary School Report, to include high school transcript

-- SAT/ACT results (Waived only for applicants who graduated from high school five or more years prior to intended matriculation at Georgetown.)
+- SAT/ACT results (Waived for applicants who graduated from high school five or more years prior to intended matriculation at Georgetown and for applicants planning to take first-time testing (February 2020 onward) but are unable to do so for health concerns or unavailability of tests.)

 The transfer application is available beginning in the fall each year.
 Applicants should have all transfer application materials submitted by March 1.
 The transfer admissions committee will notify applicants of their admissions decision by June 1.
 Admitted students have until June 15 to confirm their enrollment.